AR-Shahin/AR-Shahin/readme.md

 ### Hi there, I'm Shahin - owner of [tutspack](https://tutspack.com/) 👋

-## I’m Optimistic and always in hurry kinda person!!!
+## I’m Optimistic and always in hurry kinda person!!

 - 🔭 Hi, I’m @shahin
 - I'm a Fullstack Web Developer and Problem Solver